lnds/grails-mongo-file/README.md

 MongoFile Plugin
 ================

+NOTE:

+    This is a fix release for the original plugin by Craig Raw.

+    Fixes:
+        - bug on MongoFileService.saveFileStream
+        - Change MultiPartFile for CommonsMultiPartFile

+    This release works with grails 2.2.+ only.

+    Eduardo Díaz

 The MongoFile plugin add methods to domain instances to save, retrieve and delete associated files from a MongoDB file store.
 The plugin can also write a file out to an HTTP response.
 This plugin depends on the MongoDB plugin.

 Configuration